Caff1982/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [ ] No, you will get a compilation error.
 - [x] No, a local copy will be initialized and will be lost as soon as it is out of scope.

-#### Q104.
-What is encapsulation?

-- [ ] defining classes by focusing on what is important for a purpose
-- [x] defining data and relevant methods together in the same class
-- [ ] making all methods private
-- [ ] using words to define classes

 #### Q105. object are passed by \_\_\_?

 - [x] value or reference, depending on the programmin language used